aipavilion/aipavilion.github.io/src/content/post/week6.md

 #### Group 3: Emily, Erich, Fiona, Megan, Mira
 Episode: "Hang the DJ", Series 4 Episode 4
 Paper: (couldn't find one closely related; if you can, please read that instead, otherwise read this one) Diego Sempreboni, Luca Vigano. [_MMM: May I Mine Your Mind?_](https://aipavilion.github.io/docs/mmm.pdf)

-For all groups, you should:

-1. Come to class Monday prepared to give a summary of your episode to the class; if you want to include showing a few short scenes from it, that's fine and encouraged!.

-2. Think about these questions (and use the reading to help):
-   - how realistic is the technology that is the basis for the episode?
-   - if the technology imagined is developed, should it be allowed?
-   - what could we do to increase the likelihood the imagined technology is used for the greater good of humanity, not to create a dystopian future?